bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/manava.md

 title: Manava
 born: -750
 died: -690
-keywords: Manava, Sulbasutra, Trigonometry, Mathematics, Navigations, Astronomy, Engineering
+keywords: manava,manava
-description: Manava authored the Sulbasutras and pioneered Trigonometry to solve problems in Navigation, Astronomy, Engineering and established the bridge between Indian and Arabic Maths.
+description: Manava was the author of one of the Sulbasutras: documents containing some of the earliest Indian mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---